Stylized Grass Shader

-The grass had the ability to seamlessly blend in with the underlying terrain’s color.
+The grass has the ability to seamlessly blend in with the underlying terrain’s color.
 This can also be seen in many AAA games nowadays.

 - If you are using a terrain shader which differs from standard shading (eg toon/flat shading) the color blending cannot be accurate.
 Both the grass and the default terrain shader share the same lighting model, which is part of which makes the blending possible.

-- It works best when the terrain material doesn’t have a lot of high-frequency details.
+- It works best when the terrain materials don’t have a lot of high-frequency details.

 - Glossiness of terrain materials (eg wet stone or puddles) cannot be blended into the grass, since these effects depend on the viewing angle.